jacobkirk/Vocal-Sketcher/README.md

 It achieves this through the following steps:

-1 - Create a recording with the device's microphone.
+1 - Create a recording with the device's microphone

 2 - Process this audio with an FFT algorithm